uinix-js/uinix-ui/readme.md

     },
   };
   ```
-- Styles must eventually resolve into an object that contains CSS properties and either CSS values or theme values.
+- Styles must eventually resolve into a style object that contains CSS properties and either CSS values or theme values.
 Pseudo-selectors/classes are supported.
 For example:
   ```js
   const styles = {
     pill: {